Passeriformes / Corvidae / Pica

 Description

-The adult male of the nominate subspecies measures 44–46 cm in length, with more than half of this being the long, graduated tail.
-Its wingspan ranges from 52–62 cm.
-The head, neck, breast, and vent are glossy black with a metallic green and violet sheen, while the belly and shoulder feathers are pure white.
-The wings appear black with green or purple gloss, and the primary feathers show conspicuous white inner webs when spread.
-The tail itself is black with green and reddish-purple sheens.
-Legs and bill are black, and the iris is dark brown.
-Females are slightly smaller and less glossy.
-Males of the nominate subspecies weigh 210–272 g, while females weigh 182–214 g.
-The young resemble adults but lack adult gloss, have pink facial skin, and a notably shorter tail.
+Adults of the nominate subspecies are 44–46 cm in length, with a wingspan of 52–62 cm.
+More than half the length is tail.
+The head, neck, breast, and vent are glossy black with a metallic green and violet sheen; the belly and scapulars are pure white.
+Wings are black glossed with green or purple, with white inner webs on primaries.
+The graduated tail is black, glossed with green and reddish purple.
+Legs and bill are black; iris is dark brown.
+Males weigh 210–272 g, females 182–214 g.
+Juveniles resemble adults but lack gloss, have a pink malar region, clear eyes, and shorter tails.

 Identification